Husnu Al Suood: Notable cases

 Between September and November 2013, Suood represented the Maldives Elections Commission as its lead lawyer in the Maldives Supreme Court in the controversial cases wherein the court had cancelled three rounds of voting in the Maldives presidential elections in dubious circumstances.
 Suood was suspended by the Supreme Court on contempt charges, following his Twitter update which stated that the decision of the Supreme Court to cancel the presidential election was, in his opinion contrary to the Constitution.

 In February 2015, when all lawyers were “afraid” to represent former Deputy Speaker and member of parliament, Ahmed Nazim, to defend the corruption charges against him, Suood agreed to represent him in the Supreme Court.

 In April 2015, Suood was appointed by former Defence Minister Colonel (Rtd) Mohamed Nazim to appeal his conviction for illegal possession of fire arms by the Criminal Court of Maldives.

-In May 2015, Suood began defending terrorism charges filed by the Government of Maldives against President of Adhaalath Party (AP) Sheikh Imran Abdulla, and Chairman of MDP.
-Ali Waheed.
+In May 2015, Suood began defending terrorism charges filed by the Government of Maldives against President of Adhaalath Party (AP) Sheikh Imran Abdulla, and Chairman of the MDP Ali Waheed.

 In July 2015, the Vice President of Maldives, Mohamed Jameel Ahmed, appointed lawyer Suood to represent him in the impeachment proceedings commenced by the Maldivian Parliament against the Vice President.
 However, in a letter addressed to Jameel, Speaker Abdulla Maseeh said the vice president himself must be present at the sitting, according to Article 100 (d) of the Constitution.
 Article 100 (d) states that the vice president shall have the right to defend himself in the sittings of the People's Majlis, both orally and in writing, and has the right to legal counsel.

 In October 2015, Suood began defending Hamid Ismail, who was arrested following the dismissal and detention of Vice President Ahmed Adeeb.

 In February 2016, Suood began defending terrorism charges filed by the government against former Chief Prosecutor of Maldives Muhthaz Muhsin.
 Muhthaz was dismissed from office following his decision not to charge former Vice President Ahmed Adeeb with terrorism.

 In April 2016, Suood began defending terrorism charges filed by the government against Judge Ahmed Nihan.

 In October/November 2016, Suood represented former President of Maldives Maumoon Abdul Gayoom, and then-President of the Progressive Party of Maldives (PPM) in the controversial High Court and Supreme Court cases, through which his half-brother and then-President of Maldives Abdulla Yameen Abdul Gayoom took-over control of PPM from his elder brother.
 Following the fierce and aggressive litigation Suood was disbarred from legal practice by Maldives Supreme Court on 31 October 2016 on contempt charges.
 Suood was neither given an opportunity to reply to the charges, nor was he able to appeal the decision of the Supreme Court.